 Ron Sundergill, Senior Director

-Prior to begining his work with NPCA in November, 2005, Ron served as the President of the Leadership Institute for Ecology and the Economy in Santa Rosa California, a non-profit organization that educates leaders working to create sustainable public policy.
+Prior to beginning his work with NPCA in November, 2005, Ron served as the President of the Leadership Institute for Ecology and the Economy in Santa Rosa California, a non-profit organization that educates leaders working to create sustainable public policy.

 Ron previously represented the Union of Concerned Scientists (UCS) before the U.S. Congress and the Executive Branch on a wide range of issues, including renewable energy, federal energy budget priorities and tax policy.
 Prior to joining UCS, he served as the Director of Legislation in the Maryland Department of Human Resources.